Christmas Email Marketing Ideas

 Note: you can keep your reports stern and formal, but Christmas email design won’t hurt, also.

-Or share your plans for the next year.
-People will love to know what you are up to and what to expect from you in 2019.
+Share your plans for the next year if they are huge.
+People will love to know what you are up to and what to expect from you in 2020.

 Competitions always win our interest.
 Some would like to participate, while others would love to watch and vote.